Lesson 6 in the Basic Accounting series:

 - Do you have fewer sales than you predicted…if so, why?…possibly due to trends?

 - Were any expenses greater than you predicted?…What is the total debt?
 Total current liabilities?

 - Is there a way to lower them?
 Perhaps the cost of goods?

 An industry comparison analysis compares your small business’s performance to other small businesses in your industry.

-These are not as easy to do simply because finding the data you need to perform these financial analyses are sometimes a little difficult to find.
+These are not as easy to do simply because finding the data you need to perform these financial analyses is sometimes difficult to find.

-However, if you ever need a loan or investors, you can bet they are going to perform some of the following ratio analysis with your financial statements.
+However, if you ever need a loan or investors, you can bet they will perform some of the following financial ratio analysis or with your financial statements.

 You might be able to find the same information at your local library.
 The books you want to look at are the Standard and Poor Industry Averages and the Valuline Surveys.